How Patriarchy Shows up in Spirituality

 This conditioning is still experienced by members of the LGBTQ community, but places them in an even more precarious position because they often deviate even further from the prescribed gender roles due to their sexual orientation or gender identity.
 For cisgendered, heteronormative people, it leaves women jockeying against each other to vie for the attentions of the most successful males and breeds codependent relationships where women have little personal power, financial autonomy, or independence from their male counterparts.

 For women, disengaging from pick-me behaviors, whether they be based in purity culture or a need for validation via sexuality, hinges on self-awareness and healing trauma that revolves around codependency, people-pleasing and fawning.
 If you don’t know your authentic self and sense of worth as a human being, you will continue to mold yourself into whatever you think other people desire, whether that’s a sultry vixen or wholesome and virginal.
 The reality is that you are both and this is a binary construct.
 A split identity created by patriarchy.
 The Madonna and the Whore.

 The way forward with all of this is obviously making society safe and accepting of archetypal femininity in all of its forms – the return of the Divine Feminine – which is what modern feminism is supposed to try to do, but as I mentioned before, many women (and men) who wear the feminist label still inhabit internalized patriarchal constructs around gender identity and expression of femininity – which means patriarchal ideas aren’t being dismantled, they’re just hiding under labels that make you believe they are.

-I’ve seen more than one spiritual coach out there clinging to the title of Divine Feminine and feminist while simultaneously advertising total sexual submission as the ideal way to embody the feminine.
+I’ve seen more than one spiritual coach out there clinging to the title of Divine Feminine and feminist while simultaneously advertising total personal and sexual submission to male partners as the ideal way to embody the feminine.
 They believe that giving their male partner total control over them is somehow tied to the Divine Feminine and Divine Masculine because they saw some tantra teacher tell them that the feminine is submissive and the masculine is supposed to lead them.